Every home should have an emergency kit on hand for when storms and power outages occur.

-Portable radio.
+- Portable radio.
 If your power goes out, radio will be your lifeline.
-Preset your radios to 103.5-FM.
-If you live in Virginia south of the Beltway, you will also want to preset 107.7-FM.
-And if you live in Frederick, Maryland, preset your radio to 103.9-FM.
-103.5-FM works just fine everywhere else.
-Listen to WTOP on the telephone.
-Call 202-380-9977.
+Preset your radios to 103.5 FM.
+If you live in Virginia south of the Beltway, you will also want to preset 107.7 FM.
+And if you live in Frederick, Maryland, preset your radio to 103.9 FM.
+103.5 FM works just fine everywhere else.

-Whistle, in cash you need to signal for help.
+- Whistle, in case you need to signal for help.

 Around the house:

 - Make a list of emergency phone numbers.